Dissolved Air Flotation Systems

 DAF is a mechanical process using ultra-fine air bubbles to separate somewhat neutral or positively buoyant contaminates from water.
 These contaminates form nuclei on which microscopic air bubbles coalesce.
 The air bubbles add buoyancy to contaminates, causing them to float to the surface.

 Finally, we utilize chemical assistants such as coagulants or flocculants only when necessary; and only then for the purpose of precipitating and removing dissolved, emulsified, and colloidal contaminates.
 Our main contribution has been to eliminate the use of polymers and other chemical assistants that compensate for mechanical deficiencies in DAF equipment design and operation.
-VanAire’s wastewater pretreatment equipment helps our customers save money by reducing TSS, BOD, and FOG discharge levels, therefore reducing surcharges, increasing by-product recovery, reducing loads on lagoons and secondary treatment facilities, and preventing costly expansions of secondary treatment facilities.
+VanAire’s dissolved air flotation systems help our customers save money by reducing TSS, BOD, and FOG discharge levels, therefore reducing surcharges, increasing by-product recovery, reducing loads on lagoons and secondary treatment facilities, and preventing costly expansions of secondary treatment facilities.

 A properly designed and operated DAF aeration/recycle system will generate bubbles that are so small that they are invisible turning the water in a flotation clarifier an intense white color.
-These bubbles will remain suspended in the water for several minutes, providing sufficient time for the bubbles to contact contaminates in the water.
+These bubbles will remain suspended in the water for several minutes, providing sufficient time for the bubbles to contact contaminates in the water and float the contaminents to the surface.

 Concurrent skimming allows the float to age and become more dense, reducing rendering, hauling and land application costs.